MicrosoftDocs/xamarin-docs/docs/ios/platform/introduction-to-ios11/updating-your-app/app-store-changes.md

 ms.date: 09/13/2016
 ---

-# App Store Changes
+# App Store Changes in iOS 11

-_Exploring the new features of iOS 11_

 The iOS App Store has had a complete redesign, which not only allows users to efficiently navigate the store, but also allows you, as a developer, to promote your app to users.
 These promotions include updates to in-app purchases and updates to the product page. iOS 11 also adds updates regarding how to communicate with users, how to add your app icon, and how to release your app to the public.